March 16, 2017 12 Top Product Scanner Apps

 Similar to the previous, with a database of 5 million bottles of wine, Vivino is a wine scanner app trusted by 23 million users worldwide.
 Users can scan a bottle of wine and retrieve price and ratings.

-It automatically tracks and organizes your scans and ratings and creates a chart that showcases your taste and experiences, so you can compare it against the Vivino community.
+It automatically tracks and organizes your scans and ratings.
+Moreover, it creates a chart that showcases your taste and experiences, so you can compare it against the Vivino community.

 6. Palate Wizards